ArpitSachan/Internals-of-Node.js/README.md

 ## Node.js Working

 * **V8 dependency:**  open source JS engine created by google, to execute JS code outside of the browser.
 V8 translates js stuffs into c++.
-* **Libuv Dependency:** C++ open source project gives node access to the OS underlying file system, netorking also handles some kind of concurrency,
+* **Libuv Dependency:** C++ open source project gives node access to the OS underlying file system, netorking also handles some kind of concurrency.
 * **Purpose of NodeJS:** gives us interface to relate our JS side of our application to the actual c++ that’s running on our computer interpret and execute our JS code.
 It also provides a series of wrappers and a very unified inconsistent API for us to use inside our projects.
-* **Lib** folder keeps all the Javascript implemntation.
+* **Lib** folder keeps all the Javascript implemntations.
 * **Src** folder keeps c++ implementation of all the functions.
 * **Process.binding()**  connects JS and C++ functions.
  </br>